abidikshit/Yolov9-VancouverTrafficCongestion/README.md

 But wait, there's more!
 We're diving into reinforcement learning using V2X technology.
 What does that mean?
 Our system learns from the environment and makes decisions based on rewards – like giving priority to emergency vehicles or pedestrians.
 Mind blown yet? 🤯

 And did we mention we're using YOLO object detection too? 🔍 It's like having our very own superhero watching over traffic flow.
 Safety and efficiency, anyone? 🛑️

-A special shoutout to our amazing contributors who are making this project possible: Chloe Bui, Daksh Arora, Jiayi (Janet) Tao, Murtaza Vora, Gunjan Paladiya, Milan Prajapati, and Chinthaka Dinesh.
-Thank you for your dedication, expertise, and passion for using AI to create positive change. 🙏

 The journey continues as we dive deeper into the realm of deep learning.
 Stay tuned for more exciting developments and join us in creating a smarter, safer future for all. 🌐✨